ameennihad/rgwapf/README.md

 For IBM AIX, install standard print queue without device options, don't user virtual queue.

-In the next sections I'm assuming that the print queue create here is called (lp_sp5300dn) and the print host name is halled (sp5300dn), you can choose any name you want but make sure you change the name in the script as well.
+In the next sections I'm assuming that the print queue create here is called (lp_sp5300dn) and the print host name is called (sp5300dn), you can choose any name you want but make sure you change the name in the script as well.

 You need to add printer host name and IP address to your /etc/hosts file.

 ### FreeBSD Configuration
 Download the file (rgwapf.c) compile it with your favorite C compiler, name the output file (rgwapf) and copy it to (/usr/local/libexec)

-Make the file executable usignfollowing command:
+Make the file executable using the following command:
 ```
 chmod 755 /usr/local/libexec/rgwapf
 ```